Sell Your Cask of Macallan Whisky

 How to Sell Your Macallan Cask for the Best Price

 We achieve market-beating prices for Macallan casks by finding you the perfect end-user for your cask.
 We work our networks in Europe, the USA, the Middle East, and Asia to find the person whose requirements perfectly match those of your cask.
 This means it can take a few weeks for us to get offers for your cask, but as you most likley have waited several decades for the cask to mature we hope you can wait a few more weeks.

 The majority of our clients are based in Asisa where any form of Single Malt Scotch Whisky is now positioned as one of the most sought-after assets.
-It is the demand from Asia that has driven record prices for bottles, culminating in the sale of a 1926 bottle of Macallan for £1,500,000 in 2019.
-As whisky is now seen as a status symbol the ultra weathly see casks of whisky as the ultimate status symbol.
+It is the demand from Asia that has driven record prices for casks culminating in the sale of a 1988 Macallan cask which sold for over £1,000,000 in 2022, and the Ardbeg cask which sold to an Asian customer for £16million, also in 2022.
+As whisky is now seen as a status symbol the ultra wealthy see casks of whisky as the ultimate status symbol.